 Examine current issues in population and development using conceptual tools of sociology and demography.
 Critique the motivations of agents and institutions involved in creating population policies and will evaluate the empirical evidence linking population processes and international development in its varied forms.
 Focus on the impact of international population priorities on the current relationship between population and development, with particular attention to gender, poverty, and health.

 Review of ecological theory and research; critical assessment of the ecological complex (population, organization, environment, and technology); problems of measurement.

-Critical analysis of recent theoretical and methodological issues through presentations of research in progress by faculty, graduate students, and visiting scholars.
+Critical analysis of recent theoretical and methodological issues through presentations of research in progress.

-Analysis of recent research and theory, based on reviews of literature and presentations of their own work by faculty, graduate students, and visiting scholars.
+Analysis of recent research and theory, based on reviews of literature and presentations of research in progress.

 Presentations of research in progress concerning social and economic change in developing countries.

 Workshop on social science research methods and professional development, e.g. ethics, communication, data management, novel research methods.